andmatand/vector-paint/README.md

 raster graphics so I made this because I needed a way to store many screens worth of art in a single cartridge.

-Each drawing is made up of several shapes.
-Three different types of "shape" are
+Each painting is made up of several shapes.
+In order to keep this implementation small in both data storage and rendering code, only three different types of "shape" are supported:
-supported:
 * polygon
 * line
 * single point

 Each shape has a color (one of the 16 PICO-8 colors).

-The drawing is saved as a hex string, like this:
+The painting is saved as a hex string, like this:

 ```
 05090a1c291830481c451e2f06080c2f26252a4012361c520c51